 - Stack Overflow

-Outside of work, I live with my husband and one year old son in the San Francisco Bay Area.
+Outside of work, I live with my spouse and two sons in the San Francisco Bay Area.
 I enjoy baking, reading, yoga, and hiking in my free time.